esravolkan/esravolkan/README.md

 - 👋 Hi, I’m @esravolkan
 - 👀 I’m interested in healthcare informatics and management
-- 🌱 I’m currently learning #Pyhton #SQL
+- 🌱 I’m currently with #Pyhton #SQL
 - 💞️ I’m looking to collaborate on coding and learning
 - 📫 How to reach me on Linkedin; https://www.linkedin.com/in/esrakkaya/